+L.R.
+41-1 Dismissal - Unreasonable Delay.
+Civil suits which have been pending for an unreasonable period of time without any action having been taken therein may, after notice, be dismissed for want of prosecution.

 - L.R.
-41-1 Dismissal Unreasonable Delay.
-Civil suits which have been pending for an unreasonable period of time without any action having been taken therein may, after notice, be dismissed for want of prosecution. - L.R.
 41-2 Dismissal Effect.
 Unless the Court provides otherwise, any dismissal pursuant to L.R.
 41-1 shall be without prejudice. - L.R.
 41-3 Reinstatement Sanctions.
 If any action dismissed pursuant to L.R.
 41-1 is reinstated, the Court may impose such sanctions as it deems just and reasonable. - L.R.
 41-4 Refiling of Dismissed Action.
 If any action dismissed pursuant to L.R.
 41-1 is refiled as a new action, the party filing the later action shall comply with the requirements of L.R.
-83-1.2.2.

-L.R.
-41-5 Dismissal - Failure to Appear.
-If a party, without notice to the Court, fails to appear at the noticed call of any action or proceeding, the matter is subject to dismissal for want of prosecution.

-L.R.
-41-6 Dismissal - Failure of Pro Se Plaintiff to Keep Court Apprised of Current Address.
-A party proceeding pro se must keep the Court and all other parties informed of the party's current address as well as any telephone number and email address.
-If a Court order or other mail served on a pro se plaintiff at his address of record is returned by the Postal Service as undeliverable and the pro se party has not filed a notice of change of address within 14 days of the service date of the order or other Court document, the Court may dismiss the action with or without prejudice for failure to prosecute.
+83-1.2.2. - L.R.
+41-5 Dismissal Failure to Appear.
+If a party, without notice to the Court, fails to appear at the noticed call of any action or proceeding, the matter is subject to dismissal for want of prosecution. - L.R.
+41-6 Dismissal Failure of Pro Se Plaintiff to Keep Court Apprised of Current Address.
+A party proceeding pro se shall keep the Court and opposing parties apprised of such party's current address and telephone number, if any, and e-mail address, if any.
+If mail directed by the Clerk to a pro se plaintiff's address of record is returned undelivered by the Postal Service, and if, within fifteen (15) days of the service date, such plaintiff fails to notify, in writing, the Court and opposing parties of said plaintiff's current address, the Court may dismiss the action with or without prejudice for want of prosecution.